YeonguChoe/YeonguChoe/README.md

-# Welcome to my repository
+# Hi, Welcome to my repository
+- I am a Software Engineer with interest in various fields.
 - I can be reached by my email: yeongu.choe@icloud.com

-# My tech stack
-- 🗃️ Framework: Node.js, React, Express.js, Next.js, Nest.js
-- 🧩 Language: TypeScript, JavaScript